 If you have an adverse credit history, your cosigner can help you as long as they don’t have an adverse credit history as well.
 If you apply for the Grad PLUS Loan and you’re initially denied, you can also reapply if you’re able to find a cosigner who’s qualified for approval.

-How Do You Apply for a Grad PLUS Loan?
+How to Apply for a Grad PLUS Loan

 The following are the steps required to apply for a Graduate PLUS Loan.